sqlanywhere/node-sqlanywhere/README.md

 ```
 #### Prerequisites
 This driver communicates with the native SQL Anywhere libraries, and thus requires
 native compilation.
 Native compilation is managed by [`node-gyp`](https://github.com/TooTallNate/node-gyp/).
-Please see that project for additional prerequisites including Python 2.7, and C/C++ tool chain.
+Please see that project for additional prerequisites including Python and a C/C++ tool chain.

 The official version hosted on NPM includes precompiled libraries for Windows (64-bit).